uviclibraries/genai-notebooklm/4-nblm-summarize-survey-text.md

   > - **Reflection**: Are there any potential drawbacks or problems you can think of with this type of GenAI-created Podcast summary?
 4. **Briefing doc**:<img src="images/nblm-studio-notes.png" style="float:right;width:300px;padding:20px;border: 1px solid #555;" alt="Studio Notes">
 - Briefing documents are a quick way to summarize and understand the contents of the survey feedback information in your notebook in a general way. **NOTE**: NotebookLM does not provide inline citations in this type of document like it does when it responds to your prompts, which makes verifying factual claims more time-consuming.
-  - To create a briefing document simpley click on the **Briefing Document** button on the right side of the page.
+  - To create a briefing document, simpley click on the **Briefing Document** button on the right side of the page.
 It will take 30-60 seconds to generate the briefing document.<br>
-  - Once it is finished creating your briefing document summary click on the document link directly below Studio Buttons on the right side of the page, and scan through the summary
+  - Once it is finished creating your briefing document, simpley click on the document link directly below Studio Buttons on the right side of the page, and scan through the summary
   > - **Reflection**: What do you think of the quality of the Summary?
   > - **Reflection**: Are there any potential drawbacks or problems you can think of with this type of GenAI-created summary?
 5. **FAQ**: The FAQ tools is probably not a very useful tool in the context of evaluating short-answer survey feedback, but feel free to give it a try and let the instructor know if you find anything useful there!